LukaszJedrasiak/newsletter--jamstack/footer.md

 ---
-This post is from my weekly newsletter for jamstack and front-end web developers.
-Subscribe to make sure to get all the posts on similar topics.
+Hey there!
+I wanted to let you know about my weekly newsletter for jamstack and front-end web developers.
+So if you're interested in those topics, please feel free to subscribe to get all my posts.
+Click the link below to subscribe and receive all my posts on jamstack and front-end web development!

 https://www.linkedin.com/newsletters/6980455830366109697/